West Wycombe railway station: History

 West Wycombe original station was an intermediate station on the Wycombe Railway and opened on 1 August 1862.
 The station was provided with a single platform and a station building of typical Wycombe Railway design which was repeated exactly at Princes Risborough and Wheatley, although other stations Cookham, Marlow Road, Wooburn Green, Loudwater and Bledlow had the same design with an additional crossing keeper's house attached.

 West Wycombe station was rebuilt in 1906 and provided with a new two platform station.
 There are a number of photographs of both the original Wycombe railway stations taken by SWA Newton.

 The Wycombe Railway had reached High Wycombe (then known simply as Wycombe) on 1 August 1854; on 1 August 1862, it was extended to Thame.
 The line between High Wycombe and Princes Risborough was upgraded, doubled and transferred to the new Great Western and Great Central Joint Railway, the improved line coming into use on 2 April 1906.

 Passenger services were withdrawn from West Wycombe on 3 November 1958.
 The line remains active, and plans for reopening the station have been discussed.
-A reopened station would serve the extensive western suburbs of High Wycombe.
+A reopened station would in theory serve the extensive western suburbs of High Wycombe.

 This station has now been demolished and now has a coach car park and flats built on some of the land.